Linuxfabrik/monitoring-plugins/check-plugins/restic-snapshots/README.rst

                             times).
       --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to- stderr-file,expected-retc".
-      -w WARN, --warning WARN
-                            Set the warning threshold for the time difference to the start of the last backup (in each group) (in hours).
+      -w, --warning WARN    Set the warning threshold for the time difference to the start of the last backup (in each group) (in hours).
 Default: 24